 Pass the PAST Act to Prevent All Soring Tactics

-The Humane Society of the United States has been working to get the Prevent All Soring Tactics (PAST) Act passed in Congress.
-The PAST Act (S1121/ HR 3268) would help to close the loopholes that allow these trainers to maim and torment these horses.
+Many organizations have been working to get the Prevent All Soring Tactics (PAST) Act passed in Congress.
+The PAST Act would help to close the loopholes that allow these trainers to maim and torment these horses.
 Unfortunately, Congress has not yet passed this bill that would comprehensively prevent these atrocities from occurring.
 Please contact your representatives and tell them to pass the PAST Act!

 What this means is that the ruling is in limbo: it is not “dead,” but neither is it in effect.
 Until the ruling is passed, “Big Lick” trainers can continue the practice of soring on horses.